kestivvi/kestivvi/README.md

 # Hi there, I'm Krzysztof 👋

-I'm a computer science student at SGGW in Warsaw, Poland 🇵🇱.
+I'm a computer science student at SGGW in Warsaw, Poland.
 I am passionate about building modern and scalable full-stack applications with cutting-edge technologies like Typescript and GraphQL.

 ## 🔭 Currently working on
 - Developing an android game as part of Software Engineering subject at SGGW in cooperation with other students being a group leader.